InfoELSBIotEcoSystem/openBOS-API-Doc/content/30_concept/030_authentication.md

 ## How to authenticate to the openBOS&reg; API

 ### Accessing Building edge openBOS&reg; via ABB Cloud

 In a cloud perspective workflow, you will already have registered as a developer on the ABB Developer Portal (<a href="https://developers.connect.abb.com/" target="_blank">https://developers.connect.abb.com/).
 From there you will already have created your application.
+[How to connect to a Building edge?](/README.md#create-a-new-application-in-the-abb-developer-portal)

 Available authentication workflow are:
  - OAuth 2.0 Grant type Authorization code